LaserDisc player: Multiformat players

 This Pioneer CLD-1030 unit is capable of playing both sizes of Laserdiscs, as well as Compact discs and CD Video discs.
 Later models added support for DVDs.

 Most players made after the mid-1980s were capable of also playing audio CDs.
 These players included a 4.7 in indentation in the loading tray, where the CD would be placed for play.
 At least two Pioneer models (The CLD-M301 and the CLD-M90) also operated as a CD-changer, with several 4.7 in indentations around the circumference of the main tray.

 In 1996, the first model DVD/LD combi-player (and first Pioneer DVD player, for that matter) was the Pioneer DVL-9 released in Japan.
 The Pioneer Elite DVL-90, an updated version, followed by a similar, though supposedly lower-end model, the DVL-700, were released in 1997.
 Successors to this model include the Pioneer DVL-909, Pioneer DVL-919, and the Pioneer Elite DVL-91.
 Although the DVD/LD combi players offered competent LD performance, they paled in comparison to high-end LD players such as the Pioneer Elite CLD-99 and the Pioneer Hi-Vision/MUSE HLD-X9.

 The Pioneer DVL-909 lacks support for DTS output.
 However, a modification to the player can allow this player to support DTS streams on DTS discs, essentially turning the DVL-909 into a Pioneer Elite DVL-91.

-The last model DVD/LD player was the Japanese only DVL-H9, but the older DVL-919 is still sold in the U.S. and appears on Pioneer's North American website.
-However, it has not been actively marketed since the late 1990s.
+The last model DVD/LD player was the Japanese only DVL-H9, but the older DVL-919 continued to be sold in the U.S. into the late 2000s as a niche product that was not actively marketed.
 The DVL-919 supports DTS output.
 The DVL-919's DVD section is unremarkable by modern standards, and does not support progressive scan (480p) even though it has component output.
 As noted above, the LD section, while competent, is inferior to earlier high-end LD players.
 A few Pioneer dealers offered North American specification DVL-919s, and a unit purchased in April 2004 had a manufacture date of December 2003.
 Manufacturing of the DVL-919 continued until January 1, 2009, when Pioneer announced that production would cease after a final production run of 3000 DVL-919 and other model laser disc players.